 Keeping your personal medical information organized between visits to doctors, specialists and hospitals is complex and challenging for patients, providers and health care organizations.
+This is where electronic medical records step in.
 National best practices in health care for improving quality, safety and continuity of care includes investing in technology that provides easy access to all patient health information.
 Valor Health is taking new steps to dramatically improve the coordination of care and to streamline accessibility to your personal information through the implementation of a new electronic health record (EHR) system.

 “We have selected a new electronic health record system that will help us capture a more complete picture of a patient’s health and provide better, more coordinated care,” explained Valor Health CEO Wade Johnson.
 “It also significantly improves patient access to their health information when and where they need it.
 We are now transitioning to the next generation of electronic health records for our patients, our organization and our community.”

 A very comprehensive process was followed to evaluate the various EHR systems and vendors, including a model that incorporates remote hosting through a health system IT partner.
 A lot of people and departments at Valor Health were involved in the evaluation and selection process.
 Valor Health is excited to announce its decision to partner with the Billings Clinic and implement Cerner, a global leader in health information technology.

 Valor Health will have “one of the top (EHR) systems in the entire state”

 ~ Valor Health CEO Wade Johnson

 “Creating a partnership with the Billings Clinic and the other hospitals and clinics in their IT network demonstrates our commitment to collaborate, to improve care and our business processes,” Johnson said.
 “This unique partnership allows Valor Health to implement a world-class EHR that under normal circumstances would be out of reach for our size.
 We are literally moving our organization forward 5 -10 years with this partnership and decision.”